amanahuja/amanahuja.github.io/content/about/index.md

 * Content written in markdown, ideas composed with [obsidian.md](https://obsidian.md/).
 * Author: me.
 Thanks to [Alex Wagner](https://alexwagner.work/) for helping me with writing initial content, and *Dave Dunlop* for technical wizardry.

-*Privacy and tracking*: This website currently uses Google web analytics, although [I'd love to move away from GA](https://github.com/amanahuja/amanahuja.github.io/issues/3).
+*Privacy and tracking*: This website currently uses Google web analytics, although [I'd like to transition](https://github.com/amanahuja/amanahuja.github.io/issues/3).
 No other trackers are used.

 If you spot a bug, mistake, or would like to make a request, please consider [submitting an issue](https://github.com/amanahuja/amanahuja.github.io/issues).